Them: High-pressure sales...

 Talk to a Pro

-Answer 6 questions about your home, water heater and hot water needs.
+Answer 6 simple questions about your home and hot water needs.

-Based on your answers we’ll recommend the best-fit models for your home with a clear price range — so you know what to expect and what it should cost.
+Based on your answers we’ll show you the best-fit models for your home with a clear, all-inclusive installed price range.
+For example: $1,475 - $1,850

-Choose a time that works for you — most installs are available next day.
+Choose a date that works for you — many installs are available next-day.

 Get My Instant Quote

-We’re a local, licensed, family-run contractor — not a franchise — with 25+ years of experience and a reputation for doing things right.
+We’re a local, licensed, family-run contractor — not a franchise — with a reputation for doing things right.

 We handle permits, follow code, and carry full insurance.
 No shortcuts.
 No subcontractors.
 Just solid work done the right way.

 Clear pricing with fast and affordable replacements.
 No salesman.
+No commissions.
 No pressure.
 No surprise fees.

 We show up on time, work efficiently, and leave no mess.
 Most installs are done in a few hours.